Teryn O’Brien Art & Movement

 Drip, drip, drip.

-There used to be a river of living water coursing through my veins.
+There used to be a river of water coursing through my veins.

 Where did it go?